Speech to Text for Indian Languages

 Voice dictation and typing

-Voice dictation — speaking instead of typing — is one of the most natural ways to interact with digital devices.
-Sarvam's speech recognition engine powers voice typing in Indian languages, letting users dictate messages, emails, notes, and documents in Hindi, Tamil, Telugu, or any of the 22 supported languages.
-Unlike generic voice dictation tools that force you into English, Sarvam handles dictation in Hindi with correct Devanagari output, adds smart punctuation automatically, and keeps up with natural speaking speed.
-For users who type faster by talking, or who find keyboards difficult to use, voice-to-text dictation removes the friction between thought and written word.
+Voice dictation (speaking instead of typing) is how a lot of people prefer to interact with devices, especially on mobile.
+Sarvam's speech recognition powers voice typing in Indian languages: dictate messages, emails, notes, and documents in Hindi, Tamil, Telugu, or any of the 22 supported languages.
+Unlike generic voice dictation that forces you into English, Sarvam outputs correct Devanagari (or whatever script you are dictating in), adds punctuation automatically, and keeps up with natural speaking speed.
+If you type faster by talking, or find keyboards difficult, voice dictation closes that gap.

 Multi-speaker conversation, transcribed